laro/Cone/README.md

         - `Byte` == `UInt8`
         - `Char` == `Char8`, `Char16`, `Char32`~~, `CodePoint` == `UInt32`~~

-- Functions in lower camelCase
+- **Functions in lower camelCase**
     - Roughly in the style of Qt, Objective-C/C++, Java, JavaScript, TypeScript, Kotlin, Swift

 - Namespaces fully lowercase
     - Standard namespace `cone`~~, `c1` ~~
+    - I am not sure about this, I don't think it's important.
+But this helps to differentiate between classes and namepsaces.

 ## Arithmetic Types